 Mesh: Choose Mesh if you want to make a local network.

 Hub & Spoke: Hubs are used to build tunnels in Hub & Spoke networks and route traffic between regions.
 If you choose Hub & Spoke, any appliance set as a hub will serve as a hub in any overlay applied to it.
 Hubs in different regions mesh with each other to support regional routing.
-To configure hubs, select the Hubs link at the top of the page.
+To configure hubs, click Hubs at the top of the page.

 Regional Mesh and Regional Hub & Spoke: To streamline the number of tunnels created between groups of appliances that are geographically dispersed, you can assign appliances to Regions and select Regional Mesh or Regional Hub & Spoke.

-At the top of the page, select Regions.
+At the top of the page, click Regions.

 You can add and remove a region or view the status of each overlay within a selected region.

 You can select which WAN interfaces you want to use for each device to connect to the SD-WAN.
-First, you assign for your traffic to go to the Primary interfaces.
-If the primary interface is unavailable or not meeting the desired Service Level Objectives configured, the Backup interfaces are used.
-Move the desired interfaces between Primary and Backup.
-The interfaces are grayed out until moved into the Primary or Backup boxes.
+First, you assign your traffic to go to the Primary interfaces.
+If the Primary interface is unavailable or not meeting the desired Service Level Objectives configured, either the Secondary or Backup interfaces are used depending on what you have configured.
+You can configure only Backup interfaces, only Secondary interfaces, or both Secondary and Backup interfaces.
+Move the desired interfaces between the Primary, Secondary, and Backup boxes.
+The interfaces are grayed out until they are moved into the boxes.

-Traffic is routed through the primary interfaces exclusively unless the service level thresholds for Loss, Latency, or Jitter have been exceeded.
-If this occurs, backup interfaces are added so that the service level objective can be met.
+Traffic is routed through the primary interfaces exclusively until the Service Level Objectives (SLOs) for Loss, Latency, or Jitter have been exceeded.
+If this occurs, backup interfaces are added to the overlay to help meet the specified SLO.